About the Review

 Police Interviews – The Review has identified many officers who will be interviewed as part of its mandate.
 These interviews are currently underway.

-Research Plan – The Review has hired Professor Kent Roach as its Research Director.
+Research Program – The Review has hired Professor Kent Roach as its Research Director.
 Under Professor Roach’s leadership, the Review will commission papers from leading academics and other experts on issues relevant to its mandate.
 Some of these experts will participate in policy roundtables open to the public.
 These roundtables will take place in 2020.
 The Review is also examining best practices around the world.

 September 1, 2018 -- The Review’s work commenced.